Maersk Dubai incident: Events

 One Taiwanese officer represented by lawyer Josh Arnold was discharged during the course of the extradition hearing when the Crown's witness recanted his allegations against him during cross examination.
 The officer was then allowed to leave Canada facing no charges and returned home.

 Some of the other Taiwanese officers were eventually extradited to Taiwan.
 Captain Cheng was charged with criminal negligence causing death and was subsequently acquitted for lack of evidence regarding the stowaways' deaths.
 None of the other officers were brought to trial.

 Several crew members claimed they saw no sign of the makeshift raft after the ship had passed, and believed that it might have been dragged under by the ship's wake.
 The three stowaways were never seen again.
 Their families received an out-of-court settlement after filing civil suit against Yang Ming Lines.

 As of 2006 the surviving stowaway was living in Chicago, United States.
-Four of the Filipino crewmen who reported the incident have remained in Halifax, and three of them now work for the Canadian Coast Guard.
+Four of the Filipino crewmen who reported the incident have remained in Halifax, three of whom now work for the Canadian Coast Guard.

 The incident was one of the main themes of progressive metal band Savatage's 1997 concept album The Wake of Magellan.
 A partially fictionalized version of the incident was the plot of the book The Stowaway by Robert Hough and the movie "Über Bord", a 60-minute documentary from 2005 by the German journalist Rainer Kahrs, reconstructs the story of the MV "Maersk Dubai".
 Kahrs and his film crew spoke with the surviving stowaway and sailors of the Maersk Dubai in Halifax and Chicago and interviewed officials of the shipping company and politicians in Taiwan.